MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### Is there going to be made any changes to the object names character limitation (30 characters) within the near future?

 We would like longer names as well.
 Introducing namespaces could be one investment.
 However, such a changes has down-stream breaking impact (any caller needs to qualify calls) and there are SQL constraints on name lengths for tables, which currently include company name, table name, app ID and needs to be maximum 255.
+This is on our long term backlog, but haven't any changes planned in the near future.

 ## Questions about app identity